thipsavanh/Good_ReadMe/README.md

     Good README Generator

 ## Description
-    A tool designed to help create a detailed and structured README.
+    A tool designed to help create a well structured and detailed README.

 ## Table of Contents
 - [Installation](##-Installation)